rapid7/insightconnect-plugins/sonicwall/help.md

 # Requirements

-* Username and password for SonicWall firewall
+* Username and password
-* Base URL for the SonicWall firewall
+* Base URL of firewall

 # Documentation